-A truck ploughed into a crowded Christmas market in Breitscheidplatz, in the German capital Berlin, killing 12 people and injuring 56 others.
+A truck plowed into a crowded Christmas market in Breitscheidplatz, in the German capital Berlin, killing 12 people and injuring 56 others.
 The Iraqi Popular Mobilization Force has tweeted that the terror group ISIS was taking credit for the incident.

 If you are injured in a terrorist attack your medical costs and medical evacuation (if required) are covered by your policy.